-Criterion Exceed Standards 4 Meet Standards 3 Meet Minimum Standards 2 Don't Meet Standards 1 6.1: Explanation of issues described comprehensively, delivering all relevant information considered critically is stated, described, and clarified so that considered critically is stated but description leaves some terms undefined, ambiguities Issue or problem to be considered critically is stated without clarification or description.
-(Selecting and using information to interpretation or evaluation to develop a comprehensive analysis Information is taken from source(s) with enough interpretation or evaluation to develop a coherent analysis or synthesis. source(s) with some interpretation or evaluation, but not enough to develop a coherent analysis or synthesis.
+Criterion Meet Standards 3 Meet Minimum Standards Don't Meet Standards 6.1: Explanation of issues Issue or problem to be considered critically is stated clearly and described comprehensively, delivering all relevant information necessary for full understanding.
+Issue or problem to be considered critically is stated, described, and clarified so that considered critically is stated but description leaves some terms undefined, ambiguities Issue or problem to be considered critically is stated without clarification or description. information to investigate a point of develop a comprehensive analysis Information is taken from source(s) with enough interpretation or evaluation to develop a coherent analysis or synthesis. source(s) with some interpretation or evaluation, but not enough to develop a coherent analysis or synthesis.
 Information is taken from source(s) without any interpretation or evaluation.
-Viewpoints of experts are taken as fact, without question. context and assumptions methodically) analyzes own and others' assumptions and carefully Identifies own and others' assumptions and several relevant contexts when presenting a position.
+Viewpoints of experts are taken as fact, without question. methodically) analyzes own and others' assumptions and carefully Identifies own and others' assumptions and several relevant contexts when presenting a position.
 Identifies several relevant contexts when presenting a position.
-May be more aware Shows an emerging awareness of present assumptions (sometimes labels assertions as assumptions). thesis or hypothesis) is imaginative, taking into account the complexities of an issue. thesis or hypothesis) acknowledges different sides Specific position (perspective, thesis or hypothesis) is stated, but is simplistic and obvious.
+May be more aware Shows an emerging awareness of present assumptions (sometimes labels assertions as assumptions).
+6.4: Student's position (perspective, thesis/ hypothesis) acknowledges different sides Specific position (perspective, thesis or hypothesis) is stated, but is simplistic and obvious.

-6.5: Conclusions and Conclusions and related outcomes Conclusion is logically tied to a Conclusion is logically tied to Conclusion is range of information, including . inconsistently tied to (Implications and are logical and reflect students' opposing viewpoints; related information is chosen to fit the some of the information consequences) informed evaluation and ability to outcomes (consequences and desired conclusion); some discussed; related place evidence and perspectives implications) are identified related outcomes outcomes (consequences discussed in priority order. clearly. (consequences and and implications) are implications) are identified oversimplified. clearly.
+6.5: Conclusions and Conclusions and related outcomes Conclusion is logically tied to a Conclusion is logically tied to Conclusion is related outcomes (consequences and implications) range of information, including information (because inconsistently tied to (Implications and are logical and reflect students' opposing viewpoints; related information is chosen to fit the some of the information consequences) informed evaluation and ability to outcomes (consequences and desired conclusion); some discussed; related place evidence and perspectives implications) are identified related outcomes outcomes (consequences discussed in priority order. clearly. (consequences and and implications) are implications) are identified oversimplified. clearly. -